Self-Organizing State-Space Models with Artificial Dynamics: Introduction

-While appealing in theory, the key difficulty of this approach is to compute or approximate the filtering distributions of the SO-SSM.
-In particular, if \eqref{eq:SSM} is a linear Gaussian SSM then \eqref{eq:SO-SSM} is usually a non-linear SSM, implying that the Kalman filter cannot be deployed on this model.
-When this idea of transforming the problem of parameter inference into a filtering problem was introduced, the proposal was to use the extended Kalman filter to approximate the filtering distributions of the SO-SSM \citep[see e.g.][]{cox1964estimation}.
-However, the linearization of the model imposed by this approach creates an approximation error which is hard to quantity.
-Although some stability results have been obtained by \citet{ljung1979asymptotic}, in many applications it has been observed that the extended Kalman filter performs poorly when applied on SO-SSMs \citep[see][and references therein]{li2004estimation}.
+Although appealing in theory, the key difficulty of this approach is to compute or approximate numerically the filtering distributions of the SO-SSM.
+In particular, even when \eqref{eq:SSM} is linear Gaussian, the corresponding SO-SSM defined by \eqref{eq:SO-SSM} is usually non-linear, implying that the Kalman filter cannot be deployed on this model and more sophisticated numerical methods must be used.
+Following the introduction of particle filter (PF) algorithms for inference in nonlinear and non-Gaussian SSMs by \citet{gordon1993novel}, \citet{kitagawa1998self} proposed their use on SO-SSM \eqref{eq:SO-SSM} for joint parameter and state inference.
+However, since the Markov chain $(\theta_t)_{t\geq 1}$ has no forgetting property, the resulting PF suffers from sample impoverishment, and its estimate of the filtering distribution degrades quickly as $t$ increases \citep[][Section 6.2.1]{kantas2015particle}.

-Following the introduction of PF algorithms by \citet{gordon1993novel} for inference in nonlinear and non Gaussian SSMs, \citet{kitagawa1998self} proposed to apply these algorithms to SO-SSM \eqref{eq:SO-SSM} to carry out joint parameter and state inference in SSMs, an idea that amounts to performing this task using Algorithm \ref{algo:Generic_SSM} with $K_t(\theta,\dd\theta_t)=\delta_{\{\theta\}}(\dd\theta_t)$ for all $t\geq 1$ and all $\theta\in\Theta$.
-However, since the Markov chain $(\theta_t)_{t\geq 0}$ has no dynamics, it is not difficult to see that the estimate $p_{t,\Theta}^N(\dd \theta_t|Y_{1:t})$ of the filtering distribution of $\theta_t$ computed by this algorithm has a support that shrinks as $t$ increases.
-From a practical point of view, this means that the quality of the estimate $p_{t,\Theta}^N(\dd \theta_t|Y_{1:t})$ of the distribution of interest deteriorates quickly as $t$ increases.